 An employee who files a wrongful termination claim is alleging that their employer fired them for an illegal reason, such as racial discrimination or in retaliation for filing a health and safety complaint.

-Wrongful termination is a catchall term that refers to all the types of legal claims employees can make against employers for firing them.
 Most employees in the United States work at will, which means they can quit at any time and they can be fired at any time, for any reason that's not illegal.
-At-will employees generally can't sue just because they were fired, even if they were fired for reasons that seem frivolous or unfair (for example, because the employer wanted to hire a friend for the position or just didn't like the employee).
+At-will employees generally won't prevail on a wrongful termination lawsuit even if they were fired for reasons that seem frivolous or unfair (for example, because the employer wanted to hire a friend for the position or just didn't like the employee).